stanekTM/PCB_Elegance/README.md

 - Geometry editor
 - Layout editor
 - Gerber file generation
-- View gerber (WievPlot 2.0 copyright by Roneda, made by Merco electronis)
+- View gerber (WievPlot 2.0  is a viewer only.
+Copyright by Roneda, made by Merco electronis)

 It was commercial software from 1998-2012.
 In 2012 it was released as open source software under the GPL.